 Theoretical models suggest over half of the radiation emitted by Earth back to space is in the far-infrared range, at wavelengths greater than 15µm.
 This spectral region is strongly influenced by water vapour, clouds, and high latitude surface properties linked to key climate feedbacks.
 This project hopes to particularly focus on the role of cirrus - high ice clouds - in the climate system, using optimal estimation schemes developed at RAL to retrieve cloud properties from measurements

-Sanjeevani is a member of the Grantham Institute's Education Equality, Diversity and Inclusion Committee.
+Sanjeevani is the Communications Officer for the Grantham Institute's Education Equality, Diversity and Inclusion Committee, and Chair of the Joint DTP Conference Committee.

 Prior to joining Imperial, Sanjeevani completed an Integrated MSc in Chemical Physics at the University of Bristol.
 Her dissertation, supervised by Dr. Zoë Leinhardt and Dr. Will Seviour explored the influence of obliquity on Martian surface conditions and the implications for habitability.